dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 * running mode can be either
     * "-np" instructs snakemake to print the commands and parameters without running anything
     * "-j 8" instructs snakemake to run the script using 16 threads
-* outpath files path follow the pattern the following
+* outpath files path follows the pattern the following
 <img src="snakemake_path.png" alt="sv" width="700"/>